 Although Matt Zrust has traveled and lived all over the world, he spent most of his teenage years in Costa Rica, where he first encountered Christ at a Christian youth camp out.
 During the final message of the campout, Matt was overwhelmed with guilt for his sin; not just his actions, but for the desire to do things worse than he had already done.
 After the message, of which he heard little, Matt sat down on a fallen tree and wept.
 That day he repented of his sinful ways and told God that he wanted to follow Him as his Lord and Savior.

 Matt holds a Bachelor’s Degree in Theology and Intercultural Studies from Multnomah University, and currently works as a server at Old Spaghetti Factory.

 Matt considers himself extremely blessed to married to his wife, Amber Elizabeth, whom he met while attending Multnomah.
-They were married in the winter of 2004, and are blessed with six children: Judah Immanuel, Caleb Matthew, Samuel Anthony, Ariella Lydia, Nathan Aaron, David Christopher, and Noah Barnabas.
+They were married in the winter of 2004, and are blessed with seven children: Judah Immanuel, Caleb Matthew, Samuel Anthony, Ariella Lydia, Nathan Aaron, David Christopher, and Noah Barnabas.
 As a family, they enjoy biking, singing, hiking, cooking for large groups, rock climbing, laughing around the dinner table, sword fighting, and wrestling.
 Matt’s heart for ministry is to see the church engage in the community through building relationships and friendships, engaging in ministries of mercy, and by counseling those in need.
 His greatest desire is to both do these things, and equip the Body of Christ to do them.

 Sevrin holds a Bachelor’s Degree in History and Secondary Education from Boise State University, and a Master’s Degree in Educational Leadership from Covenant College.
 He currently serves as an administrator at The Gathering.